astropy/astropy/docs/coordinates/index.rst

     (0.0, 42, 44.2992000000001)

-To convert to some other coordinate system, the easiest method is to use attribute-style access with short names for the builtin systems, but explicit transformations via the `transform_to` method are also available::
+To convert to some other coordinate system, the easiest method is to use attribute-style access with short names for the built-in systems, but explicit transformations via the `transform_to` method are also available::

     >>> c.galactic